The Foundations of Decay: Critical reception and legacy

 Many writers praised the song's composition.
-Sarah Jamieson of DIY viewed the song as combing the band's past works into one, describing it as a "slow burning offering that swells into frenetic life" throughout its runtime, highlighting the latter half of the song.
-Ali Shutler of NME considered the song to be the band reinventing themselves, with "fire, urgency and plenty of joy".
-Mitchell Peters of Billboard highlighted Gerard Way's performance in the song, describing it as "impeccable".
-Dailey described the song as going from "guitar-stamped rage fests" to "simmering moments of storytelling", while Enis described it as their heaviest release since Three Cheers for Sweet Revenge (2004).
+Sarah Jamieson of DIY viewed it as combing the band's past works into one, describing it as a "slow burning offering that swells into frenetic life" throughout its runtime and highlighting its latter half.
+Shutler considered it to be a reinvention for the band with "fire, urgency and plenty of joy".
+Mitchell Peters of Billboard highlighted Gerard Way's performance, calling it as "impeccable".
+Dailey described the song as going from "guitar-stamped rage fests" to "simmering moments of storytelling"; Enis characterized it as their heaviest release since Three Cheers for Sweet Revenge (2004).

-Several writers complimented the song's lyrics and themes, with Peters writing that it demonstrated My Chemical Romance's storytelling capabilities.
-Shutler believed that the song's lyrics demonstrated that the band hadn't lost any of its talent during their time separated.
-They further wrote that while the band writing new music could've been risky due to their past works' reverence, it was "never bogged down with legacy".
-Jack Rodgers of Rock Sound described it as "six minutes of dark, destitute and dramatic story-telling and world-building" that was unlike anything the band had released up to that point.
+Several writers commended the lyrics and themes, Peters writing that they demonstrated My Chemical Romance's storytelling capabilities.
+Shutler believed that the song's lyrics demonstrated that the band had not lost any of its talent during their time apart.
+He further wrote that while the band writing new music could have been risky due to the reverence for their past works, it was "never [...] bogged down with legacy".
+Jack Rodgers of Rock Sound described it as "six minutes of dark, destitute and dramatic story-telling and world-building" unlike anything the band had released up to that point.

-Jamieson described the release of the song as a "grand statement" and a "return of epic proportions", while Shutler said it was a "fierce, fearless return".
-Rodgers described the song as a "defining moment" in the band's return that showed that they "[meant] serious business".
-In their review of the band's live performance at the Barclays Center in September 2022, Danielle Chelosky of Alternative Press described "The Foundations of Decay" as a quintessential song in My Chemical Romance's discography.
-In 2025, Moore ranked "The Foundations of Decay" as My Chemical Romance's fifteenth best song, writing that the "wait for new music was well worth it".
+Jamieson described the release as a "grand statement" and a "return of epic proportions", and Shutler called it a "fierce, fearless return".
+Rodgers deemed it a "defining moment" in the band's return that showed that they "[meant] serious business".
+In her review of the band's live performance at the Barclays Center in September 2022, Danielle Chelosky of Alternative Press described "The Foundations of Decay" as a quintessential song in My Chemical Romance's discography.
+In 2025, Moore ranked "The Foundations of Decay" as My Chemical Romance's fifteenth-best song, writing that the "wait for new music was well worth it".

-Several media outlets listed the song as one of the best to release in 2022, with the staff teams of The Los Angeles Times and NME ranking it as the twenty-second and twenty-third best song of the year, respectively.
-Suzy Exposito of The Los Angeles Times described the song as a "fist, bursting defiantly from the soil" towards people who thought that emo music was no longer relevant.
-NME described it as comeback that exceeded the expectations of older and newer emo music fans.
-Rodgers listed it in an un-ranked list of the year's ten best songs.
+Several media outlets listed it as one of the best songs of 2022; the staff teams of The Los Angeles Times and NME ranked it as the twenty-second- and twenty-third-best song of the year, respectively.
+Suzy Exposito of The Los Angeles Times described it as a "fist, bursting defiantly from the soil" towards people who thought that emo music was no longer relevant.
+NME called it a comeback that exceeded the expectations of both older and newer emo music fans.
+Rodgers included it in an un-ranked list of the year's ten best songs.